stenno/NodeHack/README.md

   console.log(statusWindow.toString(' '));
 ```

 Please note that windows will not update by themselves.
-You have to fetch each window again after each input (if you need it).
+You have to fetch each window again after each update (if you need it).
 Likewise, mutating window data will **not** reflect on the actual session.

 ### Input